LuucasReis/Auto-search-job/README.md

 # Auto-search-job
-Automation search for software engineering jobs
+Automation login in linkedin and search for software engineering jobs.